osmandapp/web/main/docs/user/personal/markers.md

 ### List

-Active Map markers: map marker color, showing the big arrow to the location (color arrow), distance to it from your location, data of creation of this marker.
+Active Map markers: map marker color, showing the big arrow to the location (color arrow), distance to it from your location (or the centre map point when the Location is off), data of creation of this marker.

 <Tabs groupId="operating-systems">